-CHEM 747 Inorganic Reaction Mechanisms (3 hours) Prerequisite: Any 700 level course.
-The topics include mechanism of reactions of certain inorganic compounds, stereochemical changes in complexes, redox reactions, homogeneous and heterogeneous catalysts.
+CHEM 747 Inorganic Reaction Mechanisms (3 Hours) Prerequisite: Any 700 level course.
+The topics include mechanism of reactions of certain inorganic compounds, stereochemical changes in complexes, redox reactions, and homogeneous and heterogeneous catalysts.

-CHEM 749 Organometallic Chemistry (3 hours) Prerequisite: Physical Organic Chemistry (CHEM 736) or equivalent.
+CHEM 749 Organometallic Chemistry (3 Hours) Prerequisite: Physical Organic Chemistry (CHEM 736) or equivalent.
 A study of formation, stability, and reactivity of metal-carbon bond of main group and transition metal.
-It will covers the usage of organometallics in organic synthesis and catalysis.
+It will cover the usage of organometallics in organic synthesis and catalysis.

-CHEM 750 Chemistry Teaching Praticum (1 hour) This course is designed to provide Graduate Teaching Assistants (TAs) with information which can be used to enhance and improve their teaching effectiveness and to learn about teaching approaches that are effective at the college level and to practice and discuss aspects of their teaching assisgnments.
+CHEM 750 Chemistry Teaching Practicum (1 Hour) This course is designed to provide Graduate Teaching Assistants (TAs) with information which can be used to enhance and improve their teaching effectiveness and to learn about teaching approaches that are effective at the college level and to practice and discuss aspects of their teaching assignments.

-CHEM 752 Atomic and Molecular Spectroscopy (3 hours) Prerequisite: Physical Chemistry (two semesters).
-A comprehensive course covering concepts and methods of modern atomic and molecular spectroscopy.
-Subjects covered include electric phenomena, absorption and emission of atomic spectroscopy, radiation, rotational spectroscopy, vibrational spectroscopy, electronic spectroscopy, and magnetic resonance spectroscopy.
+CHEM 752 Atomic and Molecular Spectroscopy (3 Hours) Prerequisite: Physical Chemistry (two semesters).
+Concepts and methods of modern atomic and molecular spectroscopy.
+Subjects covered include electric phenomena, absorption and emission of radiation, atomic spectroscopy, rotational spectroscopy, vibrational spectroscopy, electronic spectroscopy, and magnetic resonance spectroscopy.

-CHEM 753 Thermodynamics (3 hours) Prerequisite: Physical Chemistry (two semesters).
+CHEM 753 Thermodynamics (3 Hours) Prerequisite: Physical Chemistry (two semesters).
 Laws of thermodynamics and their chemical applications.
 Introduction to chemical kinetics and statistical mechanics.

-CHEM 754 Kinetics (3 hours) Prerequisite: Physical Chemistry (two semesters).
-Mechanics of chemical reactions, cross sections, and rate constants.
-Elastic, inelastic, and rearrangement channels are discussed, using quantum and semiclassical techniques.
+CHEM 754 Kinetics (3 Hours) Prerequisite: Physical Chemistry (two semesters).
+Mechanics of chemical reactions cross-sections, and rate constants.
+Elastic, inelastic, and rearrangement channels are discussed, using quantum and semi classical techniques.

-CHEM 755 Mechanisms of Organic Chemistry (3 hours) Prerequisite: Organic Chemistry (two semesters).
-A study of mechanistic aspects of organic reactions included the rate theory, and reaction mechanism, experimental methods and treatment of
+CHEM 755 Mechanisms of Organic Chemistry (3 Hours) Prerequisite: Organic Chemistry (two semesters).
+A study of mechanistic aspects of organic reactions included the rate theory, and reaction mechanism, experimental methods and treatment of data.

-CHEM 758 Quantum Chemistry (3 hours) Prerequisite: Physical Chemistry (two semesters).
+CHEM 758 Quantum Chemistry (3 Hours) Prerequisite: Physical Chemistry (two semesters).
 (Computational Chemistry) Important concepts of quantum chemistry at the intermediate level, including angular momentum, perturbation theory, electronic structure of molecules, and radiation matter interaction.
-Applications will vary from year to year.
+Applications may vary from year to year.

-CHEM 763 Statistical Mechanics (3 hours) Prerequisite: Physical Chemistry (two semesters) A study of statistical mechanical ensembles, partition functions and their relationship to thermodynamics, lattice statistics, molecular distribution and correlation functions, the theories of liquids and solutions, phase transitions, and cluster theory.
+CHEM 763 Statistical Mechanics (3 Hours) Prerequisite: Physical Chemistry (two semesters) A study of statistical mechanical ensembles, partition functions and their relationship to thermodynamics, lattice statistics, molecular distribution and correlation functions, the theories of liquids and solutions, phase transitions, and cluster theory.

-CHEM 758 Molecular Quantum Mechanics (3 hours) Prerequisite: Quantum Chemistry (CHEM 758) or equivalent.
+CHEM 768 Molecular Quantum Mechanics (3 Hours) Prerequisite: Quantum Chemistry (CHEM 758) or equivalent.
 Theoretical, algorithmic, and practical aspects of the methods of molecular quantum mechanics and their application to chemical systems.
-Topics covered include Hartree-Fock theory, perturbation theory, configuration interaction, coupled-cluster theory, and density-function theory.
+Topics covered include Hartree-Fock theory, perturbation theory, configuration interaction, coupledcluster theory, and density-function theory.

-CHEM 780 Dissertation - (1 - 9 hours)
+CHEM 780 Dissertation - (1 - 9 Hours)

-CHEM 782 Special Topics in Analytical Chemistry - (3 hours) Selected topics not covered in regularly scheduled courses, and current research topics in analytical chemistry.
+CHEM 782 Special Topics in Analytical Chemistry, (3 Hours) Selected topics not covered in regularly scheduled courses, and current research topics in analytical chemistry.

 CHEM 783 Special Topics in Biochemistry.
-(3 hours) Selected topics not covered in regularly scheduled courses, and current research topics in biochemistry.
+(3 Hours) Selected topics not covered in regularly scheduled courses, and current research topics in biochemistry.

 CHEM 784 Special Topics in Organic Chemistry.
-(3 hours) A course in a specific area of organic chemistry such as structure determination in organic chemistry, or current research subject not covered in regularly scheduled courses presented to fit the interests of advanced students.
+(3 Hours) A course in a specific area of organic chemistry such as structure determination in organic chemistry, or current research subject not covered in regularly scheduled courses presented to fit the interests of advanced students.

 CHEM 785 Special Topics in Inorganic Chemistry.
-(3 hours) Topics include subjects of current research in inorganic chemistry, but not covered in regularly scheduled courses.
+(3 Hours) Topics include subjects of current research in inorganic chemistry, but not covered in regularly scheduled courses.

 CHEM 786 Special Topics in Physical Chemistry.
-(3 hours) Topics vary from year to year will include subjects such as photochemistry, solid state, surface chemistry, and radiation chemistry.
+(3 Hours) Topics vary from year to year will include subjects such as photochemistry, solid state, surface chemistry, and radiation chemistry.